Fifty years and forward

 Join us in celebrating the O’Neill School’s 50th anniversary and the stable leadership, visionary faculty, and driven students and alumni who have taken the lessons learned in the classroom and applied them solve complex problems for the greater good.

-Pictured above: Washington Leadership Program students, circa 1987.
+Pictured above: Internship program cohort, circa 1987.

 Special 50th anniversary issue